bst415/MyUrl/README.md

 MyUrl is a web application with a user-friendly interface for shortening, managing and tracking lengthy urls.

 ### Home Page
-This is a common homepage for not authenticated users.
+This is a common homepage for non authenticated users.

 ![image1](git-images/Home.png)